 Regular meetings and basic documentation help demonstrate that the committee is actively monitoring the plan.
 They also provide a clear record showing that decisions were considered thoughtfully and in the interest of participants.

-For most committees, strengthening governance is not about adding complexity.
-It is about making sure the oversight work that already occurs is consistently organized and recorded.
+Strengthening governance is not about adding complexity.
+It's about making sure the oversight work that already occurs is consistently organized and recorded.

 Turning Awareness Into Process